 Hartgrove Hospital.
 Hartgrove Hospital is licensed for 119 short-term acute psychiatric beds.
 It has a fully integrated day treatment and outpatient program in addition to its inpatient beds and primarily treats children and adolescents.
-Hartgrove Hospital is a leading volume provider of psychiatric services for children and adolescents in the State of Illinois and is among the largest in the Chicago metropolitan area, providing service to abused and traumatized and/or disadvantaged children and adolescents and group therapy.
+Hartgrove Hospital is a leading volume provider of psychiatric services for children and adolescents in the State of Illinois and is among the largest in the Chicago metropolitan area, providing service to abused and traumatized and/or disadvantaged children and adolescents and complex neuropsychiatric clients.
+It also provides multilingual family and group therapy.